linuxboot/heads-wiki/Installing-and-Configuring/Flashing-Guides/T480s-maximized.md

 For whole procedure you will need:
 - A Phillips screwdriver +1 (PH1), which is standard for most laptop screws.
-- An assembled Raspberry Pi or CH341A SPI programmer.
-For CH341A-specific safety and verification steps, see the CH341A subsection in the [SPI Programmer Best Practices]({{ site.baseurl }}/SPI-Programmer-Best-Practices/#2-ch341a-rev-16-budget-option-with-voltage-selector).
-Using Raspberry Pi pico is described in the [Libreboot flash guide](https://libreboot.org/docs/install/spi.html).
+- A SPI programmer (recommended: Tigard; budget: CH347F or CH341A rev1.6+).
+For programmer-specific safety and example commands, see the [SPI Programmer Best Practices]({{ site.baseurl }}/SPI-Programmer-Best-Practices/).
+Using Raspberry Pi Pico as an example is described in the [Libreboot flash guide](https://libreboot.org/docs/install/spi.html).
 - Other laptop/PC with a Linux-based OS installed.
 - Optional: A plastic guitar pick or an old credit card to help detach the bottom case from the clips holding it in place.
 Otherwise, it can be difficult to remove, increasing the risk of breaking the tabs or the top part of the bottom case above the battery connector.